 IMS (which stands for Intramuscular Stimulation), Dry Needling and Medical Acupuncture use Western anatomical theory to decide where to place a needle.
 This kind of acupuncture is usually practiced by physiotherapists, chiropractors, naturopaths and medical doctors (MDs).
 Typically, they are needling into muscles to stimulate motor or trigger points in order to relieve pain or increase your ability to move.
 This can be very effective, depending upon the skill of the practitioner and the nature of the problem.

-In contrast, in East Asian Style Acupuncture (which includes Chinese, Japanese and Korean acupuncture), the placement of the needles is determined mainly by Chinese meridian theory, which is entirely unrelated to Western anatomical theory.
-In addition, an East Asian Style acupuncturist will typically spend time going over your entire health history with you in great detail, in order to determine how all of your symptoms are inter-related.
+In contrast, in Chinese Style Acupuncture (as well as Japanese and Korean acupuncture), the placement of the needles is determined mainly by Chinese meridian theory, which is entirely unrelated to Western anatomical theory.
+In addition, a Chinese style acupuncturist will typically spend time going over your entire health history with you in great detail, in order to determine how all of your symptoms are inter-related.

 When To Choose East Asian Style Acupuncture Rather than IMS, Dry Needling, or Medical Acupuncture

 What makes acupuncture based on Chinese meridian theory so powerful is that it makes relationships between many symptoms which seem (to a physiotherapist, chiropractor, naturopath or MD) to be unrelated.
-This makes it possible for an East Asian Style Acupuncturist to treat many symptoms all at the same time, rather than treating one symptom at a time.
+This makes it possible for an Chinese style acupuncturist to treat many symptoms all at the same time, rather than treating one symptom at a time.

 Another common scenario is a patient may come in complaining of lower back pain that they have had for a long time.
 They had treatment from a chiropractor for many years along with many hours of massage therapy, but the back pain persists despite all of this treatment.
-A TCM practitioner would have also asked if their feet were cold and whether they wake up at night to urinate and, if so, then this type of low back pain will only resolve with Traditional Chinese Medicine (TCM) and East Asian Style acupuncture.
-What seemed, to both the patient and to other practitioners, like four unrelated symptoms (chronic low back pain, depression, cold feet, and nocturia) are actually one problem according to TCM diagnosis.
+A TCM practitioner would have also asked if their feet were cold and whether they wake up at night to urinate and whether they are feeling unmotivated or tired.
+If so, then this type of low back pain will only resolve with Chinese style acupuncture.
+What seemed like four unrelated symptoms (chronic low back pain, cold feet, fatigue and nocturia) are actually one problem according to TCM diagnosis.

 What this means is that body pain is not always just a local (meaning in one place) or musculoskeletal problem.
 Sometimes the body pain is just one indicator of a larger pattern of symptoms which often occur together.
 TCM diagnostic theory will catch these more complex health situations, whereas IMS, dry needling, medical acupuncture will not.
 If you many symptoms that you have seen other practitioners about and you have gotten no result, then treatment with a TCM practitioner is a more appropriate choice.